Kephh/BerryBerry/README.md

  - Download xampp (https://www.apachefriends.org/download.html).
  - Unzip this folder in the path C:\xampp\htdocs
+ - Change the user, password and database fields accordingly.
  - Setup database in http://localhost/phpmyadmin/ and configure connect.php file located in files folder.
  - Run on your localhost.